P-TEFb/Heatmap/README.md

 STATISTICS file: showing minimum value pixel,maximum value pixel, average value pixel, and the value at and above which the darkest pixels in the heatmap were assigned.

-Heatmap matrix file: showing the heatmap table without averaging of rows.
+Heatmap matrix file: showing the heatmap table without averaging of rows and in the sorting order specified.

 Heatmap adjusted matrix file: showing the heatmap table after averaging of rows that are adjusted for the BLACK value based on user preferences.